 If you ever want more than that, stores tend to have huge bags of organic frozen veggies that can help when you can’t make it to the grocery store and need vegetables.

-Cutting costs and eating healthy aren’t mutually exclusive.
+Saving money and eating healthy food aren’t mutually exclusive.
 Careful shopping and meal-planning can ensure that you can maintain a healthy lifestyle without ruining your financial security.
 And by choosing certain organic vegetarian or vegan foods, you can ensure lasting benefits to both your body and your budget.